mnot/I-D/uri-get-off-my-lawn/draft.md

   {{webarch}} Section 3.5.1), or its inclusion causes several alternate forms of the URI to exist (see {{webarch}} Section 2.3.1).

+* Brittleness - A standard that specifies a static URI cannot change its form in future revisions.
+  If extensibility of the URI is allowed, it would need to be specified very carefully, and would be a one-off, not generic.

 * Operational Difficulty - Supporting some URI conventions can be difficult in some implementations.
 For example, specifying that a particular query parameter be used precludes the use of Web servers that serve the response from a filesystem.
 Likewise, an application that fixes